HTGF | High-Tech Gruenderfonds

 Seed Round in 2015

-EnShape GmbH specializes in the development and distribution of three-dimensional (3D) sensors tailored for industrial applications, based in Jena, Germany.
-Founded in 2014, the company creates custom sensor solutions for optical 3D metrology, focusing on the precise measurement of surfaces and shapes.
-EnShape’s flagship product delivers high-density and accurate measurement data, suitable for various applications such as inline quality control, surface inspection, and robotics assistance systems.
-The sensors are designed to operate at a measurement and reconstruction rate of up to 30Hz, accommodating different field of views and working distances.
-In addition to its sensor products, EnShape provides after-sales support and engages in trials and feasibility studies to enhance its offerings.
-The company operates internationally and has been a subsidiary of Cognex Corporation since late 2016.
+EnShape GmbH, founded in 2014 and headquartered in Jena, Germany, specializes in the development, commercialization, and distribution of three-dimensional (3D) sensors tailored for industrial applications.
+The company offers a range of customer-specific sensor solutions for optical 3D metrology, focusing on the precise measurement of surfaces and shapes.
+EnShape's primary product, the EnShape 3D sensor, delivers dense and accurate measurement data at high rates, making it suitable for various applications, including inline quality control, surface inspection, and robotic assistance systems.
+The company's sensors are designed to operate efficiently across different fields of view and working distances, achieving measurement and reconstruction rates of up to 30Hz.
+In addition to product development, EnShape provides after-sales support and conducts trials and feasibility studies to enhance its offerings.
+As of late 2016, EnShape operates as a subsidiary of Cognex Corporation.

 ALS Automatic Logistic Solutions